IBM/ibmtechzone-assets/README.md

 # ibmtechzone-assets
-This repo will host all the health check assets built for IBM Techzone
+This repo will host all the health check assets built for IBM Techzone testing